zhutao100/qwen-code/docs/users/support/tos-privacy.md

 - **Qwen OAuth:** Usage statistics are governed by Qwen's privacy policy.
 You can opt-out through Qwen Code's configuration settings.
 - **OpenAI-Compatible API:** No additional data is collected by Qwen Code beyond what your chosen API provider collects.

-### Opt-Out Instructions

-You can disable usage statistics collection by following the instructions in the [Usage Statistics Configuration](./cli/configuration.md#usage-statistics) documentation.

 ## Frequently Asked Questions (FAQ)